 - As lead counsel, successfully defended a large privately owned retirement community company based out of Vancouver, Washington in a wrongful termination lawsuit.
 Following two weeks of arbitration, Mr. Vaughn obtained a complete defense award on behalf of his client, including an award of his attorney’s fees.
 Mr. Vaughn then successfully represented the client before the California Court of Appeal for the Third District where the arbitration award, following briefing and oral argument, was affirmed.

 - Successfully represented prominent Silicon Valley tech company in mediations and arbitrations nationwide after funding was cut by its parent entity (a multi-national Fortune 50 company), leading Mr. Vaughn’s client to breach numerous significant service contracts throughout the country.
-He successfully settled, mediated, and, in some instances, arbitrated the resulting disputes nationwide.
+He successfully mediated and arbitrated the resulting disputes nationwide.

 - Represents multinational Silicon Valley tech firm in ongoing intellectual property insurance coverage and other contract disputes.